TurboWarp/docs/docs/website/settings/remove-misc-limits.md

  - Blocks that set or change sound effect or volume levels run instantly instead of stopping the script for a full frame
  - Minimum pen size is reduced to 0 (normally 1) and maximum pen size (normally 1200) is removed

-This list will be expanded over time.
+This list may be expanded over time.